 Individuals who thrive in the marimba performance graduate program are driven by their desire to uncover the various career paths available to them.
 They are fearless creators committed to becoming masters of their instruments and experienced players in a vast range of styles, from standard repertoire, to early music, to classical contemporary.
 They are collaborative by nature and are open to learning new musical techniques and ideas from their teachers and peers.

-In their first year, students expand upon their artistic skills and solo and ensemble performance techniques, while continuing to build their their knowledge of marimba repertoire and music history.
+In their first year, students expand upon their artistic skills and solo and ensemble performance techniques, while continuing to build their knowledge of marimba repertoire and music history.
 They participate in a variety of performance events, collaborate with Conservatory instrumental and vocal students, attend Percussion Performance Seminars, and receive weekly private lessons, in which they refine their technique and plan for their degree recital.
 Students may elect to study privately with one teacher, or divide time between multiple teachers to take advantage of the wide ranging talents and specialties of the Conservatory's marimba and percussion faculty.
 Meanwhile, students are encouraged to take advantage of on- and off-campus performance and collaborative opportunities to build their artistic and professional network.

 In the second year of the program, students continue to perform with ensembles and prepare a degree recital with their private studio teacher(s), adding on elective courses to enhance their musical studies, such as Complexity in Rhythm, Pedagogy, Alexander Technique, Career Skills for Musicians, and Improvisation, to name a few.
 For their degree recital, students are responsible for coordinating with their fellow student instrumentalists and vocalists to produce a program of music that showcases their unique skills and abilities.